Suikerbosrand Nature Reserve

 Did you know?

-This 13 337ha reserve plays a crucial role in environmental education, resource management and outdoor recreation with its winding hiking trails and variety of natural habitats.
-It is named after the Transvaal suikerbos, or sugarbush, which is found all over the reserve along with Sweet Thorn trees, wild Sweet Peas, proteas, White Stinkhout trees and Orange River lilies.
+This 11 500-hectare reserve plays a crucial role in environmental education, resource management and outdoor recreation with its winding hiking trails and variety of natural habitats which traverse valleys and grass plains.

-As you walk or ride, keep your eyes open for the wide range of animals and birds that inhabit the grassy plains and rocky gorges of the dramatic landscape in this Johannesburg nature reserve.
-The reserve also offers a Paraplegic Trail for visitors in wheelchairs.
+As you walk or ride, keep your eyes open for the wide range of animals and birds that inhabit the grassy plains and rocky gorges of this beautiful landscape that has dwindled under the pressure of urban development.

 Travel tips & Planning info